alttch/bma-info/psrt/psrt.rst

 Download packages from https://pub.bma.ai/psrt-enterprise/

 The Enterprise version can be tested in "unlimited trial" mode.
-Feel free to download testing [key files](https://github.com/alttch/psrt/tree/main/enterprise-keys).
-Each key file is bound to the specific host name, so the system host names in "unlimited trial" PSRT Enterprise clusters must be "node1", "node2" and "node3".
+Feel free to download testing `key files
+<https://github.com/alttch/psrt/tree/main/enterprise-keys>`_.
+Each key file is
+bound to the specific host name, so the system host names in "unlimited trial" PSRT Enterprise clusters must be "node1", "node2" and "node3".